OSINT-TECHNOLOGIES/dpulse/README.md

 3. ***PageSearch Sitemap inspection scan:*** sitemap links crawler which starts in addition to basic scan and which can find even more e-mails

-4. ***Dorking scan:*** extended domain research function with prepared Google Dorking databases for different purposes, such as IoT dorking, files dorking, admin panels dorking and so on.
-Moreover, this mode allows you to create your own custom Google Dorking database
+4. ***Dorking scan:*** extended domain research function with prepared Google Dorking databases for different purposes, such as:
+   - IoT dorking
+   - files dorking
+   - admin panels dorking
+   - web elements dorking
+   - Moreover, this mode allows you to create your own custom Google Dorking database

-5. ***API scan:*** extended domain research function with prepared functions for 3rd party APIs usage.
-Currently DPULSE supports VirusTotal API (for brief domain information gathering) and SecurityTrails API (deep subdomains and DNS enumeration)
+6. ***API scan:*** extended domain research function with prepared functions for 3rd party APIs usage.
+Currently DPULSE supports these API:
+    - VirusTotal API (for brief domain information gathering)
+    - SecurityTrails API (deep subdomains and DNS enumeration)

-Finally, DPULSE compiles all found data into an easy-to-read PDF, HTML or XLSX report by category.
+Finally, DPULSE compiles all found data into an easy-to-read HTML or XLSX report by category.
 It also saves all information about scan in local report storage database, which can be restored later.

 # How to install and run DPULSE